auth0/auth0-deploy-cli/README.md

 # ⚠️ WARNING

 This tool can be destructive to your Auth0 tenant.
-Please ensure you have read the documentation and tested the tool on a development tenant before using in production.
+Please ensure you have read the documentation and tested the tool on a development tenant before using it in production.

 # Migrating